microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-01.md

 @api_endpoint = http://localhost:7072
 @conversation_id = 22334567
 @yacht_id = "100"
 ````

+The application has Azure Functions that watch the Cosmos DB database collections as well as the Azure Blob Store containers for changes.
+Each file upload to Azure Blob Store (new or modified) should trigger the Azure Function for you to see in the Terminal Console and the change triggering the Azure Functions.
+You should also see the document chunks uploaded to the AI Search Index.

+Each JSON request submission to the Yacht management REST API should also trigger the Azure function that processes the embeddings for the Yacht contents.
+You should also see these changes reflected in the Azure Search Index.

 ## Success Criteria

 To complete the challenge successfully, the solution should demonstrate the following:
-- The Triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records
+- The Triggers for the Blob Store and Cosmos DB Container changes are detecting changes to new or modified records in your VSCode.
-- The embeddings for the documents in AI Search are updated when the text files are updated and when the description of the yacht is modified.
 - Any new document or change to an existing document in Cosmos DB must be reflected in the vector store index
 - Any new document uploaded into the Azure Blob Store container must be reflected in the vector store index.